 - The person who was injured was a child.
 Children don’t understand the dangers of going over a fence or off the beaten path.
 Venues should use adequate safety measures to prevent children from wandering in, such as tall railings and fences or locked doors.

 If your child was invited as a guest, it’s much easier to prove your claim.
 The rules are the same as they are for any other injury claim.

-If your child was trespassing or wandered in without permission, Georgia’s rule of “attractive nuisance” comes into play.
+For example, if your child was trespassing or wandered in without permission, Georgia’s law of “attractive nuisance” comes into play.

-This is the legal idea that children have a tendency to be attracted to certain things and property owners should secure their property against them.
+This is the legal idea that children tend to be attracted to certain things, and property owners should secure their property against them.
 Under attractive nuisance, we can often make a successful claim for you even if your child did not have permission to enter the property.